 Within the decade and a half of its existence, the Institution has formed useful relationships with sister Institutions of the Sub Region, i.e. Nigeria and Ghana.
 The Institution is also registered with the Commonwealth Engineers’ Council and the World Federation of Engineering Organisations both of which the Institution is a fully paid-up member.

-Several conferences and public lectures have been held within the past two years addresssing critical National Issues of Water and Electrical Power Shortage in Sierra Leone.
+Several conferences and public lectures have been held within the past four years addresssing critical National Issues of Water and Electrical Power Shortage and Disaster Management in Sierra Leone.

 The Institution has now acquired a suitable land for the construction of a ‘state-of-the-art’ headquarters which should be a showpiece in the Sub-Region.